 In this post from his blog, Berlin Founder Institute mentor, Ramzi Rizk, highlights the challenges startups face.
 Regardless of what ecosystem a founder calls home, he can be certain that others in every part of the globe will experience his triumphs and tribulations at some point or another.

-Below, It Takes a Village has been republished;
+Below, It Takes a Village has been republished with permission.

 For wide-eyed first-time founders, reality sets in very quickly.
 Regardless of how you get into it — because it’s cool, chasing that billion dollar exit, wanting to change the world, all of the above — a few months into the job, the only driver that keeps you going is unbridled passion for what you’re building.
 You will have to sacrifice your social life, your love life and most of your relationships, and anything but the utmost conviction in what you’re doing, and the stability that comes with that conviction, makes it extremely difficult to get back up when you inevitably stumble.
 It’s a wildly emotional roller-coaster that rarely ends well, a humbling experience to say the least, and a fast-forwarded career through a dark, twisting tunnel with only a flicker of light at the end to guide you.